Pure Differential Privacy for Functional Summaries with a Laplace-like Process

-We introduce the \textit{\underline{F}inite-Dimensional \underline{R}epresentation-wise \underline{L}aplace} (FRL) mechanism.
-FRL generalizes almost all current subspace embedding mechanisms, which rely on finite-dimensional representations \citep{wang2013efficient,chandrasekaran2014faster,alda2017bernstein,zhang2012functional}.
+We introduce the \textit{\underline{F}inite-Dimensional \underline{R}epresentation-wise \underline{L}aplace} (FRL) mechanism, which generalizes almost all current additive noise mechanisms for $\epsilon$-DP that rely on finite-dimensional representations, such as \citet{wang2013efficient,chandrasekaran2014faster,alda2017bernstein,zhang2012functional}, to name a few.
 Let $\{e_j\}_{j\geq1}$ be an orthonormal basis in $\mbH$.
-Then we approximate the summary using $M$ bases, i.e.
+Then, one can approximate the summary using $M$ basis functions, i.e.,

-Expanding the functional summaries via a finite basis facilitates dimension reduction so that the classic multivariate Laplace mechanism can be implemented to sanitize coefficient vector $( f_{D 1},\cdots, f_{D M})$.
-Specifically, the sanitized private summary can be expressed
+Expanding the functional summaries via a finite basis facilitates dimension reduction so that the classic multivariate i.i.d.
+Laplace mechanism \citep{dwork2014algorithmic} can be implemented to privatize the coefficient vector $( f_{D 1},\cdots, f_{D M})$.
+Specifically, the privatized summary can be expressed as

 where $\Delta$ is the global sensitivity in $\ell^{1}$-distance.
-FRL operates without regard to the varying importance of components.
-Although some components are more crucial for estimation, FRL's equal treatment of all components during the sanitizing process leads to a reduced utility in the private summary.
-Additionally, the truncation level $M$ controls the trade-off between variance, bias, and privacy; this approach would force one to either introduce more noise or accept higher bias when more components are required to deal with complex sample trajectories.
+The FRL mechanism privatizes the functional summary $\hat{f}_{D}$ without regard to the varying importance of different components.
+Although some components are more crucial for the estimation, the FRL mechanism treats all components equally during the privatization process, thereby reducing the utility of the privatized summary.
+Additionally, the truncation level $M$ controls the trade-off among variance, bias, and privacy.
+This mechanism forces one to either introduce more noise or accept higher bias when more components are required to deal with complex functional summaries.